Asphalt 8: Airborne: Reception

 Andrew Stevens of 148Apps scored the game 4.5 out of 5, arguing that it takes the Asphalt series "to a new height."
-He too praised the new jump-focused gameplay; "I've always had great fun with arcade racers and enjoyed the previous Asphalt entries, but something as simple as adding ramps and a few stunts to the action has really taken this series in a new direction."
+He, too, praised the new jump-focused gameplay; "I've always had great fun with arcade racers and enjoyed the previous Asphalt entries, but something as simple as adding ramps and a few stunts to the action has really taken this series in a new direction."
 He concluded that "Asphalt 8: Airborne is a great addition to the series and arcade racing fans will find themselves very happy with its offerings."
-Gamezebo's David Oxford also awarded a score of 4.5 out of 5, praising the new jump-focused gameplay, the graphics, the range of cars, the level design and the use of licensed music.
-Although, he was critical of the drifting mechanics, he concluded that "Asphalt 8: Airborne's numerous features and modes, including multiplayer, help round out this package.
+Gamezebo's David Oxford also awarded a score of 4.5 out of 5, praising the gameplay, the graphics, the range of cars, the level design and the use of licensed music.
+Although he was critical of the drifting mechanics, he concluded that "Asphalt 8: Airborne's numerous features and modes, including multiplayer, help round out this package.
 It's an easy recommendation for anyone who likes their racers a little more realistic than a cartoon kart racer, but with a healthy dose of over-the-top arcade action."

 Pocket Gamer scored the game 9 out of 10, also giving it a "Gold Award".
 Reviewer Harry Slater compared the game to Real Racing 3, arguing "If Real Racing 3 is a precision instrument, then Asphalt 8: Airborne is a lump hammer [...] there's a simple arcade glory to the proceedings, which leaves you with a smile on your face after every breathtaking dash to the line.
-So while Asphalt 8: Airborne might not be subtle, every second you spend in its company is exhilarating fun."
+So, while Asphalt 8: Airborne might not be subtle, every second you spend in its company is exhilarating fun."
 He praised the level design, control options, the nitro system, and the use of shortcuts on every track.
 He concluded that "Asphalt 8: Airborne might not be the best-looking racer out there, and it certainly isn't the most realistic, but as an arcade blast it's hard to top.
-Its powerslides are that bit madder, its jumps that bit more ludicrous, and its takedowns that more satisfying than its nearest competitors.
+Its powerslides are that bit madder, its jumps that bit more ludicrous, and its takedowns more satisfying than its nearest competitors.
 This is a racer that concentrates on fun above anything else, and it hits its mark almost every time.
 If you're a fan of gaming with a grin on your face, then Asphalt 8: Airborne is going to be right up your street."